HELPING DETECT AND MANAGE

 - Intolerances & Malabsorption: lactose, fructose, sorbitol, sucrose, fructan, xylitol, etc.

 - Average $85 – CPT Code: 91065 – Breath hydrogen/methane test (eg, for detection of lactase deficiency, fructose intolerance, bacterial overgrowth, or oro-cecal gastrointestinal transit)

 - Simple maintenance

 - Easy to administer test.
 Breath testing is not regulated under C.L.I.A.

 - Works on a breath sample, no bodily fluids or medications required for test

-- The monitor provides instant results shown in parts per million (ppm) of Methane (CH4) & Hydrogen (H2) which makes interpreting patient’s results quick and easy.
-No waiting for results from lab.
+- The monitor provides rapid results shown in parts per million (ppm) of Methane (CH4) & Hydrogen (H2) which makes interpreting a patient’s results quick and easy.
+No waiting for results from the lab.